 Best Free Actuarial Exam Prep Resources in 2026

-The Society of Actuaries (SOA) preliminary exams (P, FM, FAM, SRM, ALTAM, ASTAM) are the first hurdle in the actuarial credentialing path, with pass rates ranging from approximately 40% to 55% depending on the exam (SOA).
+The Society of Actuaries (SOA) preliminary exams (P, FM, FAM, SRM, PA, ALTAM, ASTAM) are the first hurdle in the actuarial credentialing path, with published pass rates ranging from the mid-40s (Exam P) to about 68% (Exam SRM) depending on the exam (SOA).
 Free study resources now cover every one of them, and they're good enough to pass on.

 I spent thousands on materials as a student.
 Coaching Actuaries, ACTEX manuals, TIA subscriptions.
 Each exam ran $300–$500 in materials alone, on top of the exam fees.
 By the time I earned my FSA, I'd dropped well over $5,000 just on prep.
 That's a big part of why I built FreeFellow.